1. Home

 3. Type your message and click Send.

-4. The customer receives an email notification (if the Customer Message email is enabled) and can reply from their own quote view.
+4. The customer receives an email notification (if the Quote Message (Customer) email is enabled) and can reply from their own quote view.

 The Messages section of the quote detail screen with message thread and input field